-Heidelberg Primary School will maintain a supply of adrenaline autoinjectors for general use, as a backup to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Heidelberg Primary School will maintain a supply of adrenaline autoinjectors for general use, as a backup to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.

-Adrenaline autoinjectors for general use will be stored in the First Aid Room and labelled "general use".
+Adrenaline autoinjectors for general use will be stored in the first aid and labelled "general use".